The basics for restful sleep

 To sleep better at night, it is important to be cautious with naps.
 If you sleep too long or too late in the day, it can disrupt your sleep cycle and make it harder to fall asleep.
 The best time for a nap is shortly after lunch in the early afternoon, and the ideal duration is about 20 minutes.

-8. Relax before going to bed
+8. Relax before bedtime

-9. Avoid electronic devices before going to bed
+9. Avoid electronic devices before bedtime

 10. Daylight exposure

-11. Daily Exercise
+11. Daily exercise

-12. Caffeine restriction after 2 PM
+12. Limit caffeine after 2 PM

-Caffeinated beverages such as coffee, tea, and sodas are popular worldwide.
+Caffeinated drinks like coffee, tea, and sodas are popular worldwide.
 Some people try to stay awake during the day with the help of caffeine, but this approach is not sustainable and can cause long-term sleep deprivation.
-Be sure to keep an eye on your caffeine intake and avoid it later in the day to not hinder falling asleep.
+Be sure to monitor your caffeine intake and avoid it later in the day to not interfere with falling asleep.

-13. Alcohol consumption before going to bed
+13. Alcohol consumption before bedtime

 15. Limit nicotine consumption and smoke exposure

-"Exposure to smoke, including passive smoking, has been associated with a variety of sleep problems, including difficulties falling asleep and fragmented sleep.
-Nicotine is a stimulant, and particularly consumption in the evening can impair sleep."
+Exposure to smoke, including secondhand smoke, has been linked to a variety of sleep problems, including difficulty falling asleep and fragmented sleep.
+Nicotine is a stimulant, and especially consuming it in the evening can impair sleep.

 16. Reserve your bed for sleep and sex

-"If you have a comfortable bed, you might be tempted to spend your leisure time in it, but this can actually lead to sleep problems.
-You want to create a strong mental association between your bed and sleep, so activities in bed should be limited to sleep and sex."
+If you have a comfortable bed, you might be tempted to spend your leisure time there, but this can actually lead to sleep problems.
+You want to create a strong mental association between your bed and sleep, so activities in bed should be limited to sleep and sex.

 17. Leave the bed after 20 minutes

-18. Keep a sleep diary
+18. Keep a sleep journal

-19. Consider dietary supplements
+19. Consider supplements

-"In addition to improving general sleep hygiene, you may want to discuss the use of supplements with your doctor.
+In addition to improving overall sleep hygiene, you may want to talk to your doctor about using supplements.
 Melatonin supplements are commonly used to shorten the time it takes to fall asleep.
 Other natural sleep aids include valerian, chamomile, and glycine.
-Since supplements are not strictly regulated by the U.S. Food and Drug Administration, you should take steps to ensure that you are purchasing reputable sleep aids."
+Since supplements are not strictly regulated by the U.S. Food and Drug Administration, you should take steps to ensure you purchase reputable sleep aids.

 20. Consult a doctor

-"Your doctor is in the best position to provide detailed and individualized advice if you are experiencing serious sleep difficulties.
-Talk to your doctor if you find that your sleep problems are worsening, persisting long-term, affecting your health and safety, or occurring alongside other unexplained health issues.
-Your doctor can provide additional guidance and address any potential underlying conditions."
+Your doctor is in the best position to provide detailed and personalized advice if you have serious sleep difficulties.
+Talk to your doctor if you find that your sleep problems worsen, persist long-term, affect your health and safety, or occur with other unexplained health issues.
+Your doctor can offer additional guidance and treat possible underlying conditions.